drowsell/SMS-Reminder-AWS-Server/README.md

 # SMS-Reminder-Server
-A program meant to run on AWS that will send a text reminder at a specific time.
+A program meant to run on AWS that will send an SMS text reminder at a specific time.

 # To-Do List
 Make python that sends email to @msg.telus.com